karlseguin/cache.zig/readme.md

 The last parameter to `fetch` is the same as the last parameter to `put`.

-Fetch [currently] does not do duplicate function call suppression (aka singleflight).
+Fetch  does not do duplicate function call suppression.
 Concurrent calls to `fetch` using the same key can result in multiple functions to your callback functions.
 In other words, fetch is vulnerable to the thundering herd problem.
+Considering using [singleflight.zig](https://github.com/karlseguin/singleflight.zig) within your fetch callback.

 ## Entry Thread Safety
 It's possible for one thread to `get` an entry, while another thread deletes it.
 This deletion could be explicit (a call to `cache.del` or replacing a value with `cache.put`) or implicit (a call to `cache.put` causing the cache to free memory).
 To ensure that deleted entries can safely be used by the application, atomic reference counting is used.
 While a deleted entry is immediately removed from the cache, it remains valid until all references are removed.